Sligo county football team: 2007–2018: Series of outside managers

+2018–2020: Taylor era

-Sligo did not participate in the 2020 championship, granting Galway a direct route to the 2020 Connacht final due to the impact of the COVID-19 pandemic on Gaelic games.
+Sligo did not participate in the 2020 championship, granting Galway a direct route to the 2020 Connacht SFC final due to the impact of the COVID-19 pandemic on Gaelic games.
 Paul Taylor walked away as manager days after the county withdrew from the 2020 Connacht SFC (and 2020 All-Ireland SFC) due to its inability to field a team.

+2020–2025: McEntee era

 Tony McEntee was announced as Taylor's successor.
 McEntee had been a runner-up for the Antrim vacancy, which he lost to Enda McGinley.

-In 2021, Sligo suffered a one-sided home defeat to Mayo but in 2022 it was Sligo's turn to play New York, a fixture that returned after the COVID-19 pandemic.

-Sligo participated in the inaugural Tailteann Cup in 2022.
+Sligo had a one-sided home defeat to Mayo in the 2021 Connacht SFC quarter-final, but then defeated New York in the 2022 Connacht SFC, a fixture that was returning for the first time since the COVID-19 pandemic.
+Sligo advanced, losing the subsequent Connacht SFC semi-final to Roscommon.
+Sligo then participated in the inaugural Tailteann Cup.
 The team defeated London in Round 1 on a scoreline of Sligo 3–15, London 2–16 (after extra-time).
-Sligo advanced to a quarter-final (Northern Section) game at Avantcard Páirc Seán Mac Diarmada against local rival Leitrim.
+Sligo advanced to a quarter-final (Northern Section) game at Páirc Seán Mac Diarmada against local rival Leitrim.
 The final scoreline was Leitrim 2–16, Sligo 1–19 (after extra-time), with Sligo winning the game on penalties.
 The team then met Cavan in the semi-final at Croke Park.
 Cavan defeated Sligo by a scoreline of 0–20 to 1–14.

-In 2023, Sligo are scheduled to host London in the Connacht SFC quarter-final.